cap-ntu/baconian-project/docs/implement_new_algo.rst

 ===================================

-In this section, we will walk through the implementation of Deep Deterministic Policy Gradient (DDPG) algorithm , available at ``baconian/algo/ddpg.py``.
-It utilizes many functionalities provided by the framework, which we describe below.
+In this section, we will walk through the implementation of Deep Deterministic Policy Gradient (DDPG) algorithm, available at ``baconian/algo/ddpg.py``.
+It utilizes many functionalities provided by the framework, which we will describe below.

 - The ``ModelFreeAlgo`` and ``OffPolicyAlgo`` Classes